axoxelol1/dat257-hasse-andersson/reflection/week7/anton.md

 ## What do I want to learn or understand better?
 I want to learn how to become a better person.
+I will do this by daily meditation.

 ## How can I help someone else, or the entire team, to learn something new?
 I feel that everyone has found an efficient way to work independently, and find ways to solve our problems and learn new things by ourselves.
 Therefore, I think the significance of me personally helping the others has decreased over time.